jasonwenlee/WebForm/README.md

 # Conquest WebForm
 Web form for Conquest App.
-This is a simple MVC web application that creates a request and allows the requestor to attach a document to the aforementioned request.
+This is a simple MVC web application that allows a user to create a request and attach a document to this same request.
 This webform is designed based on the **[unit test](https://github.com/jasonwenlee/ConquestTests)** performed earlier in the assessment.

 ## Layout
 1. This is an MVC web form with three pages.